joshuadragon77/joshuadragon77/README.md

 # What I'm learning.
   🌱 I’m currently learning engineering courses in university.
   <br>
-  ✍️ I'm also learning how to be better at making visual art and crap.
+  ✍️ I'm also learning how to be better at making visual art.
 I don't like being the person that is great with understanding computers, masterful at debugging, and idk what else.
 I want to expand and infilitrate a new world.
 # wdtm
   💞️ I’m looking to collaborate on nothing, yet so far.
 But, I am getting there.
 # How to connect